phenyque/.vim/README.md

 **When reinstalling YouCompleteMe run `git submodule update --init --recursive`**

 ### Notes to self
-- Dont set <Leader>- Combinations with more than one char since all single-char combis will have to wait the full second (or so) that Leader waits for possible additional input
+- Dont set Leader- Combinations with more than one char since all single-char combis will have to wait the full second (or so) that Leader waits for possible additional input